Non-overlap Average Treatment Effect Bounds: Discussion

-The performance of the non-overlap bounds in finite samples with practical non-overlap is surprising in that the bounds may have better properties than classical confidence intervals derived for an asymptotically efficient and doubly-robust point estimator of the ATE.
 Lest we be charged with offering a free lunch, we emphasize that the use of non-overlap bounds involves tradeoffs.
-First, in exchange for overlap we require outcome boundedness.
-Second, non-overlap bounds sacrifice point identification in exchange for partial identification bounds.
+First, in exchange for overlap we must control the expected values of the potential outcomes in the non-overlap region.
+We assumed outcome boundedness as a straightforward way to achieve this, although there are alternatives such as assuming $\E ( Y^1 \mid \pi \leq c )$ and $\E( Y^0 \mid \pi \geq 1 - c)$ are bounded (for example, a sufficient condition for this is if $Y^1$ is non-negative and there exists $b > 0$ such that $\bbP(Y^1 > t \mid \pi \leq c) < 1/t^2$ for all $t > b$, implying $\E(Y^1 \mid \pi \leq c) \leq b + 1/b$).
+The second trade-off is that non-overlap bounds sacrifice point identification in exchange for partial identification bounds.
 Finally, non-overlap bounds are informative only in specific scenarios.
 The width of the non-overlap bounds is a function of the size of the non-overlap subpopulation, and the bounds will exclude zero only if the size of that population (representing ``noise'') is smaller than the treatment effect in the overlap subpopulation (representing ``signal'').
-The core insight of our work is that, in our experience as applied researchers, in many real-world situations the non-overlap population is small, meaning that the non-overlap bounds may still yield sufficiently narrow bounds to be useful.
+The core insight of our work is that, in our experience as applied researchers, in many real-world situations the non-overlap population is small, meaning that the non-overlap bounds may still yield sufficiently narrow bounds to be useful (see Appendix~\ref{appendix:additional-applications} for an analysis of five additional datasets).